cafjs/caf/README.md

 [![Build Status](http://ci.cafjs.com/github.com/cafjs/caf/status.svg?branch=master)](http://ci.cafjs.com/github.com/cafjs/caf)

 This repository provides a consistent snapshot of all the other CAF sub-projects.
 They are tested together to create an implicit CAF release.
-CAF tools helps apps to stick to a particular release by using `npm link` and `npm shrinkwrap` under the hood.
+CAF tools help apps to stick to a particular release by using `npm link` and `npm shrinkwrap` under the hood.

 Clone this repository and update submodules recursively, i.e.: